opensearch-project/documentation-website/_opensearch/query-dsl/text-analyzers.md

 ---

-# Optimizing text for search with text analyzers
+# Optimizing text for searches with text analyzers

 OpenSearch applies text analysis during indexing or searching for `text` fields.
 There is a standard  analyzer that OpenSearch uses by default for text analysis.
 To optimize unstructured text for search, you can convert it into structured text with our text analyzers.